Vivek23456/Mev-engine/Readme.md

 This project is designed for user protection only.
 It must not be used to exploit MEV or harm network participants.

-🤝 Contributions

-PRs, ideas, and improvements are welcome.
-Let’s build safer and fairer DeFi infrastructure.